acmesquita/poc-turbohook/ligeirinho-api/README.md

 ## Functionalities

-- Create new Customer
+- [x] Create new Customer
-- Create new Order
+- [x] Create new Order
-- Start delivery
+- [ ] Start delivery
-- Finish delivery
+- [ ] Finish delivery
-- Notify that starting delivery
+- [ ] Notify that starting delivery
-- Notify thar finish delivery
+- [ ] Notify thar finish delivery
-- Create a Webhook informing a user and type of notifications that want to listener
+- [ ] Create a Webhook informing a userand type of notifications that want to listener